-Like the fishermen before us, we’ve mined Suffolk’s wilding landscapes, the many miles of marshes and fertile pastures carved and made mineral-rich by the sea.
-Although the sea can be harsh and unforgiving, the land adjoining is lush and fertile and home to a multitude of botanical delights, much of it on highly prized marshland that is home to nightjars, kingfishers, otters and a huge array of protected wildlife.
+Like generations who lived off the land before us, we work sustainably with the bounty of Suffolk’s coastline.
+The many miles of beach, marshes and fertile pastures have been carved, shaped and made mineral-rich by the elements.
+Although the sea can be harsh and unforgiving, this land around the coast is lush and fertile, home to a multitude of botanical rarities, and a haven of delicate ecosystems.
+It is home to nightjars, kingfishers, otters and a huge array of protected wildlife.

-At the Copper House distillery, the botanist’s work is done and James hands over to John McCarthy, our award-winning Adnams distiller.
-The distillery sits a few hundred yards from the sea and has its own private facility to convert local malted barley into gin.
+At the distillery in Southwold, the botanist’s work is done and James hands over to John McCarthy, our award-winning distiller.
+The distillery sits a few hundred yards from the sea and is a masterpiece of technical excellence, environmental friendliness and architectural joy.